 New Jersey Juvenile Conference Committees (JCC)

 Not every juvenile case in New Jersey proceeds to a formal hearing before a Juvenile Judge.
 In fact, cases involving criminal complaints against juveniles are first sent to the county’s Juvenile Unit for review.
 The Juvenile Unit then evaluates a number of factors, including the juvenile’s age, the severity of the alleged offense, and the juvenile’s previous record (if any), before deciding whether a case should be heard in the Superior Court, Family Division before a Juvenile Judge or through an alternative venue, one of which is the Juvenile Conference Committee (JCC).
 Alissa Hascup is a highly experienced New Jersey juvenile defense attorney who regularly assists children and parents across the state who find themselves dealing with the juvenile justice process.
 As a former Prosecutor and Special Deputy Attorney General, Alissa is well-versed in the law and highly attuned to the thought processes of those operating on the other side of the criminal justice system.
 She utilizes this unique insight to formulate the best defense strategies for young clients, with a vested interest in protecting their rights and their futures.
 In fact, Alissa was named among the 10 Best Criminal Law Attorneys for Client Satisfaction in New Jersey, by the American Institute of Criminal Law Attorneys.
-If your child is scheduled to appear before a Juvenile Conference Committee or Juvenile Judge in Bergen County, Morris County, Somerset County, Union County, Essex County, or elsewhere in New Jersey, contact The Law Offices of Alissa Hascup at 862-257-1200 for a free consultation with an NJ juvenile defense lawyer who will fight for you.
+If your child is scheduled to appear before a Juvenile Conference Committee or Juvenile Judge in Bergen County, Morris County, Somerset County, Union County, Essex County, or elsewhere in New Jersey, contact Alissa Hascup at 862-257-1200 for a free consultation with an NJ juvenile defense lawyer who will fight for you.

 What is a Juvenile Conference Committee